 Claiming available damages

 The concept of economic damages, or pecuniary damages, is important in a wrongful death claim.
-While mental anguish, pain, and suffering are all real damages to the survivors, they are not covered by this particular legal doctrine.
+Mental anguish, pain, and suffering are all real damages to the survivors.
+But they don’t have coverage from this particular legal doctrine.

 The amount of recover depends on facts of the case.
-Potential losses can be calculated by a forensic economist who will provide expert testimony, while other real damages can be established by receipts.
+A forensic economist who will provide expert testimony can calculate potential losses; while receipts can establish other real damages.

 Available damages may include: